 The occupier of every house in the parish had to submit a written statement of the number of hearths in his house to the parish constable.
 The constable made out a parish assessment and collected in the tax half-yearly.
 He then drew up a return of the money collected, or made notes on the assessment that the money had been paid.

 These parish returns were submitted to the Clerk of the Peace who made a county roll which was sent to the Exchequer.
-The original copies made by the constables are likely to be the most accurate because the constable was familiar with the names of local people.
+These county rolls are now held at The National Archives at Kew.
+However, if they survive, the original copies made by the constables and held locally, are likely to be the most accurate because the constable was familiar with the names of local people.

-The return for Devon for 1662 is very incomplete.
-A small part of the Ladyday 1664 return survives, and no returns survive for Michaelmas 1664 and for 1665.
-The most complete return for Devon is for Ladyday 1674 and this was transcribed and published by T. L. Stoate in 1982.
-There is a copy of this publication on the reference library shelves in the Devon Record Office search-room, and another in the Westcountry Studies Library.
+The return for Devon for 1662 held at The National Archives is very incomplete.
+A small part of the Ladyday 1664 return survives, and no returns survive for Michaelmas 1664, nor for 1665.
+The most complete return for Devon held at the National Archives is for Ladyday 1674, and this was edited and published by T. L. Stoate in 1982 (see the printed reference list below).
+It includes an introduction discussing and analysing the records of the hearth tax surviving for the county of Devon.
+There is a copy of this publication on the searchroom library shelves in the Devon Heritage Centre, and copies at North Devon Local Studies Service in Barnstaple.

 "The Hearth Tax, other later Stuart Tax Lists, and the Association Oath Rolls", Jeremy Gibson, Federation of Family History Societies

 "Devon Hearth Tax, 1674", T. L. Stoate, 1982

 "Exeter in the Seventeenth Century: Tax and rate assessments, 1602-1699" (includes Hearth Tax 1671), ed.
 W. G. Hoskins, Devon & Cornwall Record Society, vol 2.